telerik/maui-docs/migrate-to-net-maui.md

 ### Manually Adding the Assemblies

-Replace the Telerik Xamaron assemblies with the Telerik UI for .NET MAUI package, using the local NuGet feeds.
+Replace the Telerik Xamarin assemblies with the Telerik UI for .NET MAUI package, using the local NuGet feeds.
 To get the Telerik UI for .NET MAUI `.nupkg` file, download any of the following:

 * An `automatic installation` for Windows or Mac.
 * The `.zip` file that contains the `.nupkg` file.